equalitie/Caislean/doc/security.md

 # Technical security measures cannot replace awareness and mindful behavior

-Caisleán helps set up in few simple steps one or more secure servers.
+Caislean helps set up in few simple steps one or more secure servers.
 This means that the cookbook includes a whole range of **best practices for basic security**, with tweakings regarding TLS cipher lists, web server security options, files and directories permissions and ownership, etc.